tom-90/RROx/index.md

 RROx needs to inject code into the game to function.
 However, this is not something regular programs do, and as such, it might get detected by your antivirus.

-If necessary, you can add an exception to your antivirus for the following folder: `%localappdata%\RailroadsOnlineExtended`
+If necessary, you can add an exception to your antivirus for the following folder: `C:\Program Files\RROx` (This is the default installation directory.
+It can be changed during the installation).

-All of the code is open-source, such that it can be verified by others to make sure it does not contain any malicious code.
-The executable that will most likely be detected by the antivirus is the injector.
-This injector is built using Cheat Engine, which is also open-source and can be found here: [https://github.com/cheat-engine/cheat-engine](https://github.com/cheat-engine/cheat-engine)
+All of the code is [open-source](https://github.com/tom-90/RROx), such that it can be verified by others to make sure it does not contain any malicious code.
+RROx attaches to the game using [DLL injection](https://wikipedia.org/wiki/DLL_injection).
+This means that no game files are modified on disk.
+By closing RROx and restarting the game, the game will run completely unaffected.
+To start using RROx, click the attach button below.

 ## How to use

-Watch the [demo video](https://www.youtube.com/watch?v=Vvz0CANFxD0) that shows the basic usage of RROx.
+Watch the [demo video](https://www.youtube.com/watch?v=Vvz0CANFxD0) that shows the basic usage of RROx *(This video is outdated as it shows version 1.
+A new video for version 2 will be available soon)*.
 In addition, the Info tab gives more a more detailed explanation of how to use it.

-Instructions for build mode can be found [here](./build-mode.md).

 ## Frequently Asked Questions

-- **Attaching fails**: If attaching fails and RROx displays an error code, please follow the troubleshooting steps for the corresponding error code [here](./error-codes.md).
 - **Minimap not visible**: Please make sure that the game is not running in `Native Fullscreen`-mode.
 Please switch to any other mode to get the minimap to work.
 - **Attaching works, but the map stays empty**: Please make sure that you are **not** running RROx as administrator.
-- **The game screen is black**: Disable hardware acceleration in the minimap settings and restart RROx.
+- **The game screen is black**: Disable hardware acceleration in the overlay settings and restart RROx.

 ## Support